Contact Lens Care

 What are hydrogen peroxide contact lens solutions?

 Hydrogen peroxide contact lens solutions typically provide a deeper clean and achieve a higher level of hygiene than other solutions.
-They are also better suited to sensitive eyes.
+They are also better suited to sensitive eyes, when used correctly.

-These solutions have been designed to take care of cleaning, disinfecting, rinsing and storing all soft contact lenses.
-Hydrogen peroxide solutions are a lot stronger for disinfecting soft lenses and therefore take longer to work.
+These solutions have been designed to clean, disinfect, rinse, and store all soft contact lenses.
+Hydrogen peroxide solutions are much stronger for disinfecting soft lenses.
 They don't contain the preservatives often featured in multi-purpose contact lens solutions.
-This makes them ideal for anyone allergic to preservatives, or those with ultra-sensitive eyes.
-They will provide comfort to your everyday wearing, and you'll be able to see clearly through your lenses.
+It makes them ideal for anyone allergic to preservatives or those with ultra-sensitive eyes.
+Hydrogen peroxide solutions with ensure thorough cleaning of your lenses, and the will feel even at the end of the month!

-Hydrogen peroxide solutions are typically used with soft lenses; however, there are some hydrogen peroxide solutions that can be used with RGP lenses such as AOSEPT (this is stated on the bottle).
-Before using a hydrogen-peroxide solution, we would recommend speaking to your optician, especially if you have not used them before.
-They will advise you on the most suitable solution for you.
+Hydrogen peroxide solutions are typically used with soft lenses; however, some can be used with RGP lenses.
+Before using a hydrogen-peroxide solution for the first time, we recommend speaking to your optician.
+They will advise with the most suitable solution for you and explain how the solution should be used.

-Hydrogen peroxide solutions come with a special contact lens case, featuring a basket with a catalytic disc to go inside the case.
-To clean your lenses, place your lens in the basket and rinse with a few drops of solution.
-This should be done before adding the basket to your solution-filled storage case and leaving it overnight.
+Hydrogen peroxide solutions come with a special contact lens case featuring a basket with a catalytic disc inside the case.
+To clean your lenses, place the lenses directly into the individual basket holder, fill the case with solution, making sure you fill up to the line and leave overnight.

-Some of these specialised contact lens cases will have a built-in neutraliser (that's the catalyst disc, the grey bit in the bottom of the case).
-Neutralising the hydrogen peroxide solution ensures your contact lenses are safe to wear and won’t damage your eyes.
-Doing this also minimises the risk of irritation or discomfort.
-Solutions such as EasySept and AOsept Plus HydraGlyde offer these specialised contact lens cases with a catalytic disc.
-The peroxide in these solutions erodes the disc.
-The disc acts as a catalyst to change the peroxide into gas and air.
-These bubbles clean the lenses so that you are not required to rub the lenses with a solution like you would with a multi-purpose or all-purpose solution.
+Some of these specialised contact lens cases will have a built-in neutraliser (the catalyst disc, the grey bit in the bottom of the case).
+Neutralising the hydrogen peroxide solution ensures your contact lenses are safe to wear and won't damage your eyes.
+Solutions such as EasySept offer these specialised contact lens cases with a catalytic disc.
+The disc acts as a catalyst to and ensure the peroxide has been neutralised.

-Never use new solution with an old case as the disc would have eroded and therefore the peroxide will not be changed into gas and air to give your lenses an effective clean.
+Top tip: Never use a new solution with an old case as the disc will be ineffective.

-Oxysept 1 Step is accompanied by a supply of neutralising tablets to add to the solution-filled case.
-They work to neutralise your lenses, ensuring they're safe to wear again.
+Oxysept 1 Step contains a supply of neutralising tablets to add to the hydrogen peroxide-filled case.
+The tablets work to neutralise the solution, ensuring the lenses safe to wear again.
 Once neutralised, they turn the solution pink.

 Does contact lens solution expire?